seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I tell you this: Caesar through Syria
 Intends his journey; and within three days
 You with your children will he send before:
-Make your best use of this: I have perform’d
+Make your best use of this: I have perform'd
 Your pleasure and my promise.

 **CLEOPATRA**